The page has been translated by Gen AI.

 - 0x04 SymmetricActive

-- 0x08 Client
+- 0x08 client

 /syncfromflagsSet the type of NTP source

-Time Synchronization Operation Management
+Time Synchronization Operations Management

-Time synchronization status check
+Check time synchronization status

 PS C:\> w32tm /query /status